ParkinsonLab/Metatranscriptome-Workshop/README.md

 **Notes**:

--   The command line parameters are:
+-   The commands to the following tasks:
-    -   `-i`: The input fasta or fastq file.
+    -   `bwa mem`: Generates alignments of reads to the vector contaminant database
+    -   `samtools view`: Converts the .sam output of bwa into .bam for the following steps
+    -   `samtools fastq`: Generates fastq outputs for all reads that mapped to the vector contaminant database (`-F 4`) and all reads that did not map to the vector contaminant database (`-f 4`)

 ***Question: Can you find how many reads BWA mapped to the vector database?***

 Now we want to perform additional alignments for the reads with BLAT to filter out any remaining reads that align to our vector contamination database.
 However, BLAT only accepts fasta files so we have to convert our reads from fastq to fasta.
 This can be done using VSEARCH.

 ```
-vsearch --fastq_filter mouse1_univec_bwa.fastq --fastq_ascii 64 --fastaout mouse1_univec_bwa.fasta
+vsearch --fastq_filter mouse1_univec_bwa.fastq --fastaout mouse1_univec_bwa.fasta
 ```

 **Notes**:

--   The command line parameters are:
-    -   `-i`: The input fasta or fastq file.
+-   The VSEARCH command used, `--fastq_filter`, is the same as the command used to filter low quality reads in Step 1.
+However, here we give no filter criteria so all input reads are passed to the output fasta file.

 Now we can use BLAT to perform additional alignments for the reads against our vector contamination database.